DamarisLa/SimiSTR/README.md

 ### Future Improvements
-Implementation is linear.
+- Implementation is linear.
 Fasta reader is a bottle neck.
 Future improvement will be threading before fasta-reader, that chromosome will be run parallel, than after each other.
+- Improvements in structure and function delegation
+- Improvements in parameter handling

 #### [BedFileParser](https://github.com/DamarisLa/STRsimulator/tree/main/BedFileParser)